SergeyVorobiev/M88-GameStick-Patch/README.md

 To remove - delete an appropriate row from **game** table, decrease the number of games for a specific platform in **categ** table and delete ROM / image files.

-To replace - edit an appropriate row, you only need to change **path**, **image** and 4 name cells.
+To replace - edit an appropriate row, you only need to change **path**, **image** and 4 name cells, then delete / add according ROM / image files.

 ## Scripts

 Repo has some scripts for packing / unpacking / editing images.
 Examples can be seen [here](src/Main.py).
-Some scripts use linux-like programs therefore, to use them under Windows, you have to:
+Some scripts use linux-like programs, install Cygwin to use them in Windows:

 1. Install [Cygwin](https://www.cygwin.com/).
 (It will allow you to invoke many linux-like programs in your cmd, avoiding using WSL, VMWare etc.).
 2. Add PATH to use cygwin programs from any place in your cmd: